 The aforementioned grid system eventually gave rise to the category of bitmap, or raster fonts, which use a combination of dots to create individual characters.
 Although they required separate fonts for each size and resolution, and therefore amounts of memory that were still considered ‘luxurious’ at the time, the bitmaps brought much more to the table than they consumed.
 It was now possible to type hundreds of letters per minute, and if need be, go back and carefully analyze the work for quality or legibility issues.
 Moreover, fonts were stored as digital bitmap images, and could be transferred via simple mail, or in someone’s pocket.

 Lastly, any overview of 20th century typographic history would not be complete without mentioning Ray Kurzweil and his Optical Character Recognition (OCR) system.
-The technology was developed in the 1970s and could identify printed characters and reproduce them as digital information.
-Although it meant that symbols had to be distinct enough for the computer to ‘decipher’, the technology had many possible applications, and it meant that fonts could now be stored and shared via digital means.
+He developed the technology in the 1970s to identify printed characters and reproduce them as digital information.
+Although it meant that symbols had to be distinct enough for computers to ‘decipher’, the technology had many applications, and it meant that you could now store and share fonts via digital means.

-Working closely with the US National Federation of the blind, Kurzweil unveiled the product to much fanfare in 1976, and eventually sold his company to Xerox.
-Nowadays the technology is used in a wide range of fields, ranging from smartphone language applications to passport control and traffic monitoring systems.
+Working closely with the US National Federation of the Blind, Kurzweil unveiled the product to much fanfare in 1976 and eventually sold his company to Xerox.
+Nowadays the technology serves a wide range of fields, ranging from smartphone language applications to passport control and traffic monitoring systems.

 We already mentioned the disadvantages of bitmap fonts, and given the rapid technological advances toward the end of the 20th century, they had to go sooner or later.
-Eventually their replacement came in the form of outline, or vector fonts, which gave designers the opportunity to scale any symbol without worrying about visual artefacts.
+Eventually, their replacement came in the form of outline, or vector fonts, which gave designers the opportunity to scale any symbol without worrying about visual artifacts (along with typography blunders like good vs bad kerning mistakes, though).
 This was done through the use of complex mathematical algorithms involving Bézier curves (named after French engineer Pierre Bézier), which many of you are probably familiar with from software such as Adobe Photoshop — a PS ‘path’ is actually a series of curves connected by control points.

 This new type of fonts was less memory-hungry and easier to work with, and it arrived just as computers were making their debut in houses across the United States.
 In 1983 Apple shipped Lisa, its first personal computer with a graphic interface, and included a built-in font with Modern and Classic versions and distinctive ‘v’ and ‘w’ letterforms.
 Though internally known simply as ‘SYSFONT’, nowadays there’s a free TrueType version named Twiggy that you could try out.